- Salary statistics

 - What does a principal dancer earn?

-- The average salary for a principal dancer is approximately 39 779 kronor per month. - What education is required to become a principal dancer?
+- The average salary is 39 779 SEK per month. - How does one become a principal dancer?

 Salary distributed by age and sector